The illusion of illusions: There are no optical corrections in the Parthenon: The bigger myth

+\cor{In geometric terms, first place an object such as an inscribed character of height $h_0$ at eye level (see right-lower panel of \cref{Fig-Durer}), so that its midpoint is at the same height as the observing eye.
+Then the visual angle $\theta$ subtended by this object placed at a distance $D$ is}

-where $h$ is the object’s height and $d$ its distance from the observer, as shown in \cref{Fig-Durer}.
-As $d$ increases with height, $\theta$ decreases, meaning the retinal image becomes smaller.
-Explicitly, if the middle of a text is at height $H$ and the horizontal distance is $D$, then the height of this text must be
+\cor{Now, if we want to preserve the same angle $\theta$ (so that the retinal image has the same height as the initial object) when an object is placed at a higher vertical position $H$, its height $h$ must increase accordingly.} \cor{Explicitly, if the middle of a text is at height $H$ and the horizontal distance is $D$, then to keep $\theta$ constant, the height of this text must be } \cor{In terms of $h_0$, the height is

-Keeping the subtended angle $\theta$ constant, implies that the text height must scale almost linearly with both height and distance as soon as the distance $D$ is larger than the height $H$.
-Importantly, since both $H$ and $h$ are fixed once engraved, there is one and only one distance $D$ from which the angle $\theta$ is independent of $H$, hence only a single distance from which the effect of equal lettering is realized.
+We can now evaluate the correction needed by expanding this expression when $H/D$ is small (i.e. when the observer is sufficiently far compared to the height $H$): } \cor{This last relation can be used to verify if such a correction is present from data by plotting $\log(h/h_0-1)$ as a function of $\log H$.
+On that graphs, point should be close to a line of slope $2$.
+The distance $D$ can then be determined from the intercept of this line with the vertical axis.
+No such scaling has ever been reported.} Importantly, since both $H$ and $h$ are fixed once engraved, there is one and only one distance $D$ from which the angle $\theta$ is independent of $H$, hence only a single distance from which the effect of equal lettering is realized.

 Because of this strong constraint about the vantage point, these theoretical prescriptions promoted by so many authors were rarely, if ever, actually implemented in architectural, sculptural, or pictorial elements as Frangenberg argues \cite{Frangenberg1993}.
 The architect Scamozzi in \textit{L’Idea della Architettura Universale} (1615) explicitly dismissed Vitruvian-style adjustments as useless.
-Even in the Michelangelo’s painting, the\textit{Last Judgment}, found in the Palazzo Farnese where different rows of human figures have different sizes, the evidence suggests intuitive modification rather than systematic application of a correction.
+Even in the Michelangelo’s painting, the \textit{Last Judgment}, found in the Palazzo Farnese where different rows of human figures have different sizes, the evidence suggests intuitive modification rather than systematic application of a correction.
 Further, the higher row does appear to observers bigger from all viewpoints.
 The difficulty of finding any compelling implementation of this correction suggests that the notion of proportional adjustment for height has remained largely a theoretical construct.
 This is mainly due to the fact that the human visual system naturally corrects for perspective effects.

 In psychology, \textit{size constancy} is the perceptual mechanism by which the visual system maintains a stable sense of an object’s size despite changes in its retinal image caused by distance or perspective.
 As the distance $d$ to an object increases, the subtended angle $\theta$ decreases, meaning the retinal image becomes smaller.
 Yet in normal viewing we do not perceive distant objects as physically shrinking, because the brain integrates distance cues, such as convergence, parallax, texture gradients, shades, and linear perspective, to infer the object’s true scale.
 Therefore, when someone is on a balcony three floors up, they do not appear as giants when viewed from the ground despite the fact that their head is proportionally smaller on the retinal image.
 We naturally and subconsciously adjust our sense of proportions according to the angle of view and distances.
 Architects and artists who spend a long time looking at how objects and buildings are perceived in the real world are fully aware of perspective effects and see no reason to follow the advice of well-meaning theorists.